 Category 4: Renovation / Modernisation Over $2m.
 Must have been occupied at least 6 months prior to lodging the awards application (i.e. occupied from the start of Term 1, 2018) and construction completed within the last 3 years.

 Category 5: Renovation / Modernisation Under $2m.
-Must have been occupied at least 6 months prior to lodging the awards application and construction completed within the last 3 years.
+Must have been occupied at least 6 months prior to lodging the awards application (i.e. occupied from the start of Term 1, 2018) and construction completed within the last 3 years.

 Category 6: An Innovative Education Initiative.
 Education Initiative must have been delivered to students for at least 6 months prior to lodging the awards application (i.e. curriculum delivered from the start of Term 1, 2018).
 Designed to showcase significant contributions to learning environments by schools, educators, students, designers, community organisations etc.